Henrietta Leslie: Adult life

 In 1913 she married again to Harrie Leslie Hugo Schütze.
 He was a bacteriologist and a fellow supporter of women's suffrage.
 She did not like demonstrations but she obliged herself to go.
 She was nearly arrested but her husband rescued her.
 They were close to Emmeline Pankhurst who once addressed a crowd from the balcony of their house while the police hovered below and they looked after her twenty strong entourage.
 She would carry consealed messages for the suffragettes.

 She was one of those who needed care after she had been hurt at a Buckingham Palace protest when she was kicked by a police horse.
 The injury revived the childhood damage to her hip.
 She was taken to sisters Georgie (Georgiana) and Helen MacRae's "Comforts Cottage" in Edenbridge, Kent where they allowed fellow suffragettes to recover and recuperate.

 In 1914 the first world war started and she left the WSPU as the Pankhursts had abandoned the suffragette campaign and committed its members to support the war.
-Schutze founded a breakaway organisation know as the Suffragettes of the WSPU.
+Schutze founded a breakaway organisation known as the Suffragettes of the WSPU.
 Schutze suffered a lot of discrimination because of her pacifism and her German name.
 From 1916 she used the name Henrietta Leslie when publishing new works.